Follow TV Tropes

 Basically, what I would say is this: read the first three or four chapters, and ask yourself two questions:

 1. Do I find the protagonist, Littlepip, to be likable or interesting?

 2. Do I like the action scenes?

-If you answer both of these questions is "yes," then you can proceed without fear, because it is unlikely that the story will really put you off until its final act, which is honestly, apart from a decent climactic confrontation with the Big Bad
+If you answer both of these questions is "yes," then you can proceed without fear, because it is unlikely that the story will really put you off until its final act, which is honestly, apart from a decent climactic confrontation with the Big Bad, an awful, awful mess.

 If your answer to either or both of these questions is "no," however, that poses a problem.
 I answered "no."

 If you don't like the action scenes, you're pretty screwed, as the story insists on resolving almost every conflict with them.
 It's one thing to overload the story with action, it's another thing when the action is completely boring, and there's only so many ways of saying "I shot him."
 More often than not, I found myself just skimming through the action scenes as they recounted Littlepip going through a succession of rooms, shooting everyone she hates, which she does quite a lot of.